JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 to 194.22 MHz from the same VHDL bytes.
 Its machine-readable evidence lives under the benchmark's caller-selected output directory rather than in the normal test suite.

+`divider_struct_mux_bench.py` applies the same immutable-byte check after wrapping the Divider's loop-carried 32-bit values in a struct.
+The emitted composite-MUX VHDL compiles and simulates all 141 vectors, and the exact 49-slice snapshot remaps to 194.2227 MHz.
+This specifically exercises the stage-0 pack, two stage-local SLV selections, final unpack, and ordinary pipeline-map alignment rather than merely testing the scalar MUX path again.